 DOAJ is a free directory of open access journals.
 The journals that are listed in DOAJ have undergone a qualitative vetting process based on aspects such as the journals' peer review process, editorial board, contact information etc. See more about this here.
 Besides this, you can also search for open access articles.
 DOAJ can answer questions like these:

 In the database Journal Citation Reports (JCR) you can find the journals that are indexed in Web of Science and which receives Impact Factors but other similar indicators as well.
-Included are the journals which are indexed in the sub databases SCI-Expanded (Science Citation Index) and SSCI (Social Sciences Citation Index) of Web of Science.
-Journals in Web of Science which are categorized within the humanities are not assigned any impact factors although thay are included in A&HCI (Arts & Humanities Citation Index).
+Included are the journals which are indexed in the sub-databases SCI-Expanded (Science Citation Index) and SSCI (Social Sciences Citation Index) of Web of Science.
+Journals in Web of Science which are categorized within the humanities are not assigned any impact factors although they are included in A&HCI (Arts & Humanities Citation Index).
 Among other things you can get answers to questions like:

-All the indicators in JCR are based on citations within Web of Science, that is, how many citations, in average, have the journal's articles received during a certain time period.
+All the indicators in JCR are based on citations within Web of Science, that is, how many citations, on average, have the journal's articles received during a certain time period.
 N.B!
 You can't compare journals based on Impact Factors between different categories!